MirceaMacarie/Bug_Reports/README.md

 **Priority and severity:** P3 - Normal

-**Description:** In the Console, in the images section, there is a source with an image with a coffee (Coffeescript.sh-600x600.png), but it is not loaded at all, the format is not appropriate and sent back to another page.
+**Description:** In the Console, in the "Images" section, there is a source with an image with a coffee (Coffeescript.sh-600x600.png), but it is not loaded at all, the format is not appropriate and sent back to another page.

 **Steps to reproduce:**
 1. Go on https://www.globalsqa.com/angularJs-protractor/ConsumptionCalculator/